 Lights 2&3 indicated a floppy or harddrive failure.
 Unplug the floppy drive and boot into to the bios to turn it off.
 If the lights still stay the same the harddrive is shot.
 You will need to get a new drive and reinstall windows.
 After you do that you can try plugging in the original drive into the system and see if you can access it in window to recover your data.
 Note that depending on the reason the drive failed this may not work.

-Go HERE for the instructions on removing and installing parts.
+Go HERE <ADMIN NOTE: Broken link has been removed from this post by Dell> for the instructions on removing and installing parts.

 Forum member since 2003